tzvet/some256512/README.md

 This is a test.
 I tested sha256 and sha512 on some files.
 I put the results here.
-For testing and cehcking everything is fine.
+For testing and checking that everything is fine.